LouisJackman/language-x/README.md

 ### Invocations

-* Methods, functions, classes, and objects can be invoked with `()`.
+* Methods, lambdas, functions, classes, and objects can be invoked with `()`.
+* Any of those are referred to "invocables" when used like that.
-* Invoking a method or a function does as one would expect; invoking a class constructs an instance; invoking an object allows non-destructive updates.
+* Invoking a method, lambda, or a function does as one would expect; invoking a class constructs an instance; invoking an object allows non-destructive updates.
 * Arguments can have default values.
 * Any argument can be invoked as either positional or keyword; it's up to the caller.